NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected Hadiths.md

 ---
 Some selected Quran and Hadith verses about everyone's favorite prophet, Mohammed.

+# How to treat women

+## It's ok for a man to beat his wife

+> Men stand caretakers of women since Allah has made some of them excel the others, and because they have spent of their wealth., So, the righteous women are obedient, guarding in absence with the protection given by Allah.
+As for women whose disobedience you fear, convince them, and leave them apart in beds, and **beat them**.
+Then, if they obey you, do not seek a way against them.
+Surely, Allah is the Highest, the Greatest.

+This is if a man even only fears his wife would be disobedient.

-# It's ok to marry and divorce girls who have not yet menstruated
+## It's ok to marry and divorce girls who have not yet menstruated

 [Surah 65:4](https://quran.com/65/4)